GoLand 2024.3 Help

 Evaluate expressions

-GoLand lets you evaluate expressions during a debugging session to obtain additional details about the program state or test various scenarios at runtime.
+GoLand lets you evaluate expressions during a debugging session to obtain additional details about the program state or test various execution scenarios at runtime.

 Evaluate a simple expression in the editor